 - A. The AIRPORT AUTHORITY and the AAPOPA have agreed to establish an Internal Revenue Code 501(c) 9 plan to resolve the issue of post employment health care.
 This plan is designed to supplement PERS retirement and Deferred Compensation benefits.
 The plan provides each member with an individual account to provide for post employment health benefits through the following funding formulas.
 This Article is effective upon signing of the Agreement by the parties: - 1.
 An amount equal to \$31.00 of each regular officer's salary per pay period shall be contributed into his/her plan account. - 2.
 Once a member has accumulated eighty (80) hours of compensatory time, the AIRPORT AUTHORITY shall contribute 100% of that member's compensatory time in excess of eighty (80) hours into their plan account at 100% of their base pay. - 3.
-Once a member has accumulated 880 hours of sick accrual, the AIRPORT AUTHORITY shall contribute annually in December 100% of that member's sick accrual in excess of 880 hours into their plan account at 100% of their base pay. - 4.
-On the first pay period each December, the AIRPORT AUTHORITY shall contribute forty (40) hours of each member's accrued vacation time into their plan account at 100% of their base pay, provided such contribution does not reduce the member's vacation accrual balance to less than three hundred (300) hours. - B. The AIRPORT AUTHORITY recognizes that officers need to be encouraged to participate actively in their retirement planning and to prepare for the expense of retirement, (i.e. health insurance, etc.).
+If a member has accumulated 880 hours of sick accrual as of the last pay period in October of any year, the AIRPORT AUTHORITY shall contribute annually in December 100% of that member's sick accrual in excess of 880 hours into their plan account at 100% of their base pay. - 4.
+On the first pay period each December, the AIRPORT AUTHORITY shall contribute forty (40) hours of each member's accrued vacation time into their plan account at 100% of their base pay, provided the member's vacation accrual balance is three hundred and forty (340) hours or more as of the last pay period in November. - B. The AIRPORT AUTHORITY recognizes that officers need to be encouraged to participate actively in their retirement planning and to prepare for the expense of retirement, (i.e. health insurance, etc.).
 To that end, the AIRPORT AUTHORITY will reimburse officers up to a maximum of \$300 for the services of a certified financial planner to assist the officer with the monetary aspects of their retirement.
 This reimbursement is available to officers within the twelve (12) months prior to retirement into the PERS system.